griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 ### What is a Remote First culture?

-Companies that adopt remote working practices are going to be way ahead in how their brand is ultimately perceived (i.e [Yahoo](http://allthingsd.com/20130222/physically-together-heres-the-internal-yahoo-no-work-from-home-memo-which-extends-beyond-remote-workers/)).
-But favourably instead by the potential employees who now want to be employed there.
+Companies that adopt remote working practices are going to be way ahead in how their brand is ultimately perceived (i.e not like [Yahoo](http://allthingsd.com/20130222/physically-together-heres-the-internal-yahoo-no-work-from-home-memo-which-extends-beyond-remote-workers/)).
+But favourably instead;by potential employees who now want to be employed there.

 Environment Drives Culture, Culture Drives Brand.

-Company management may be better swayed to adopt Remote First when a positive perception causes the Share Price to increase rather than, for emotional reasons, it makes employees happy|motivated.
+Company management may be better swayed into adopting Remote First when a positive reception can cause the share price to increase rather than it makes employees happy|motivated.

+What can it solve?

+Remote First adoption by a Company means that these weaknesses are exposed and can be acted on.

 * Attendance does not always equal productivity